bths-ax/words_with_friends/README.md

 so i made a solver to programmatically find which 2 words would result in the simplest boolean expressions for the sake of my poor innocent hands :D

+unproudly written in the worst ever programming language known to man, python (praise the lord my spaces are still spaces)

 ## how were the results?

 i feel like this was more work than just choosing 2 random words and building it...